Vital Statistics on American Politics 2009-2010

-Statistical analysis of military forces and defense spending; figures given for countries and regional organizations such as NATO (North Atlantic Treaty Organization).
+Statistical analysis of military forces and defense spending; figures given for countries and regional organizations such as the North Atlantic Treaty Organization (NATO).

 U.S. Arms Control and Disarmament Agency.
 World Military Expenditures and Arms Transfers.
 Washington, D.C.: Government Printing Office, 1965–2000.
 Annual (title varies).

 Anderton, Douglas L., Richard E. Barrett, and Donald J. Bogue.
 The Population of the United States.
-3d ed.
+3rd ed.
 New York: Free Press, 1997.

-Extensive description of the nation's population characteristics, focusing on the years since 1960; topics include poverty, income, housing, educational attainment, ethnicity, migration, and so forth.
+Extensive description of the nation's population characteristics, focusing on the years since 1960; topics include poverty, income, housing, educational attainment, ethnicity, and migration.

-Center for American Women and Politics, National Information Bank on Women in Public Office.
-Eagleton Institute of Politics, Rutgers University.
+Center for American Women and Politics, National Information Bank on Women in Public Office, Eagleton Institute of Politics, Rutgers University, http://www.cawp.rutgers.edu

 Various reports provide data on women in public office, electoral turnout of women, and so forth.
-Both historical and contemporary information (http://www.cawp.rutgers.edu).
+Both historical and contemporary information.